Eagle Valley Track Club conquers in Salida

 Looking ahead

 Joslin Blair seems to have been around forever, having been a sensation the moment she stepped on campus.
-Having finished 14th, seventh and sixth at state cross-country the last three years and earning a myriad of medals at state track, including the 1,600-meter state title in 2018, Joslin is now a senior.
+Having finished 14th, seventh and sixth at state cross-country the past three years and earning a myriad of medals at state track, including the 1,600-meter state title in 2018, Joslin is now a senior.

 She has a lot of goals.